Ex-Nokia CEO to join Swedish TV box software firm

 Kallasvuo gave no details of the talks or targets for a company which last year had revenue of less than 100 million crowns ($15.4 million) and which has been developing its software for many years.

-But he said 200 million set-top boxes were sold annually and that the company took licence fees for its operating system, which is based on the Linux standard.
+But he said 200 million set-top boxes were sold annually and that the company took license fees for its operating system, which is based on the Linux standard.

 “The growth targets of course are quite high, it is a small company and a big market,” he added.